Began at Illinois:

 Responsibilities:

-Burson was elevated to Associate Athletics Director in April 2023, leading the Illinois Athletics Communication office and overseeing its 10-person staff, and coordinating communication efforts for the athletics department and DIA administration initiatives.
-In his current role, Burson continues to spearhead publicity and serve as media liaison for the Fighting Illini men’s basketball program.
-In addition, he is Illinois' contact for the Big Ten Network and assists the DIA on a number of projects, which include leading the selection process for student-athlete awards, planning for The Oskees annual scholar-athlete banquet, media services for NCAA events hosted by Illinois, and handling materials for the Mannie L. Jackson Illinois Basketball Hall of Fame.
+Burson continues to spearhead publicity and serve as media liaison for the Fighting Illini men’s basketball program in his current role.
+He also represents DIA with the university-wide chief communications officers, is Illinois' contact for the Big Ten Network, and assists the department on a number of projects which include leading the selection process for student-athlete awards, planning for The Oskees annual scholar-athlete banquet, media services for NCAA events hosted by Illinois, and handling materials for the Mannie L. Jackson Illinois Basketball Hall of Fame.

 Past Experience: